Jura separatism: History

-Historically, the conflict originates with the Congress of Vienna (1815), where the Jurassic territories of the Prince-Bishopric of Basel were given to Berne.
+Historically, the conflict originates with the Congress of Vienna (1815), where the Jurassic territories of the Prince-Bishopric of Basel were given to Bern.

 The "Jurassic question" was a topic in Swiss politics between 1947 and 1974.
 In 1947, a separatist Comité de Moutier was formed.
 By 1949, the separatist movement was officially constituted as the Rassemblement jurassien.
 In 1952, the opposing anti-separatist side was constituted as the Union des patriotes jurassiens (UPJ).
 A group of militant young separatists known as the Béliers ("rams") was formed in 1963, which by 1973 received its anti-separatist counterpart in the group Sangliers ("wild boars").
-The cantonal government of Berne formed an official commission charged with the resolution of the conflict in 1967.
+The cantonal government of Bern formed an official commission charged with the resolution of the conflict in 1967.

 On 23 June 1974, a cantonal poll was held resulting in the decision to form a new canton of Jura.
 The three districts of Delémont, Porrentruy and Franches-Montagnes opted to secede with an important majority.
 The Yes won in total over the 7 districts but the No was ahead in Courtelary, La Neuveville, Moutier (the South Districts) and Laufen.

-In a second poll of 16 March 1975, the four districts of Courtelary, La Neuveville, Moutier and Laufen voted in favour of remaining with Berne.
+In a second poll of 16 March 1975, the four districts of Courtelary, La Neuveville, Moutier and Laufen voted in favour of remaining with Bern.

-In Autumn 1975, a third vote was conducted in the 14 municipalities which the new border would traverse: each could chose to join the new Canton of Jura or remain with the Canton of Berne.
-Six chose to remain with Berne, while seven opted to join the new Canton of Jura.
+In Autumn 1975, a third vote was conducted in the 14 municipalities which the new border would traverse: each could choose to join the new Canton of Jura or remain with the canton of Bern.
+Six chose to remain with Bern, while seven opted to join the new Canton of Jura.

 In 1977, the population of what was going to be the new canton ratified the cantonal constitution.
 Finally, the population of Switzerland in a national referendum accepted the accession of the new canton to the Swiss Confederacy with an 82.3% majority, and the new canton was officially created on 1 January 1979.
 Laufen was now a Bernese exclave, wedged between the new canton, Solothurn and Basel-Landschaft.

-In 1984, the Black Boxes scandal was revealed: the Canton of Berne had illegally distributed over 430,000 CHF between 1974 and 1982 to Loyalist groups to influence votes and referendums.
+In 1984, the Black Boxes scandal was revealed: the canton of Bern had illegally distributed over 430,000 CHF between 1974 and 1982 to Loyalist groups to influence votes and referendums.

 In a 1983 vote, the population of Laufen declined to join Basel-Landschaft.
 After the scandal of the Black Boxes, the Federal Supreme Court of Switzerland ordered a new vote that took place on 12 November 1989.
 After a transitional period, the move was approved by Swiss voters on 26 September 1993 by a majority of 75.2% and was effected in 1994.

 With the creation of the canton of Jura, militant activism decreased, but there remained a politically active irredentist movement in the Bernese Jura.

-The Béliers continued though to engage in acts of vandalism to express their outrage at what they claimed were irregularities in the plebiscites of 1974 and 1975, among other things stealing the Unspunnen Stone in 1984, and destroying the historic "Fountain of Justice" statue in Berne in 1986.
+The Béliers continued though to engage in acts of vandalism to express their outrage at what they claimed were irregularities in the plebiscites of 1974 and 1975, among other things stealing the Unspunnen Stone in 1984, and destroying the historic "Fountain of Justice" statue in Bern in 1986.